facebookincubator/npe-toolkit/CONTRIBUTING.md

 outlined on that page and do not file a public issue.

 ## Coding Style
 We have eslint rules set up that should be used to autoformat files before submission.
-This works best if you have your IDE set up to autoformat on save
+This works best if you have your IDE set up to autoformat on save, but you can also run`tools/project/prettify.sh`.

 ## License
 By contributing to the NPE Toolkit, you agree that your contributions will be licensed